SACHSTech/Lesson-Nested-Loops-and-2D-Arrays/README.md

-## Why Use Nested Loops With 1D Arrays?
+## Why Use Nested Loops With Arrays?

-1D arrays sometimes require nested loops when:
+Arrays sometimes require nested loops when:
 - You compare each value to every other value
 - You generate pairings
 - You run a full scan inside another scan